LDWLab/Ribovision_2.0_GT/INSTALL.md

 	b. cd into the root of the project directory (one up from the previous location) and run:

-	> npm link pdb-topology-viewer
+	> npm link pdb-rna-viewer

 	c.
-Go back to the **pdb-topology directory** and update babel
+Go back to the **pdbe-rna directory** and update babel

 	> npm update --depth 5 @babel/compat-data

 	d.
-After editing the typescript of the Topology viewer run the following command **from the pdb-topology directory!**
+After editing the typescript of the Topology viewer run the following command **from the pdbe-rna directory!**

 	> npm run build